A New (And Ancient) Perspective - essay

 Image: NASA, ESA

-Before continuing with part two of the essay "Let us not talk about the climate crisis any longer," I wanted to share a text I wrote last week for the online community New And Ancient Story, a platform founded by philosopher and climate thinker Charles Eisenstein.
+before continuing with part two of the essay "Let us not talk about the climate crisis any longer," I wanted to share a text I wrote last week for the online community New And Ancient Story, a platform founded by philosopher and climate thinker Charles Eisenstein.

 NAAS is an online meeting place for people who think, feel and explore in all sorts of ways new paradigms emerging in all domains of human thought and experience: science, art, psychology, mysticism, ecology, new social projects, but also the ordinary day-to-day individual experience of life in all its aspects.

-Central to the activity in NAAS is the idea and practice of connecting communication and 'reverence', a word that is difficult to translate into Dutch, but that can be described as a mixture of 'respect' and 'recognition of the sacred nature of every human being'.
+Central to the activity in NAAS is the idea and practice of nonviolent communication and 'reverence', a word that is difficult to translate into Dutch, but that can be described as a mixture of 'respect' and 'recognition of the sacred nature of every human being'.
 A practice, therefore, that differs considerably from what we often experience on social media such as Facebook and Twitter.

 Those interested in further information about NAAS can find out about the general setup and possibly apply for affiliation by following this link: